-For those of you in need of a bluegun, but dissuaded to make the purchase because the Bluegun thumb safety is in the “safe” (a.k.a. not cocked & locked) position, here is a couple photos of my recent attempt to modify my Sig P938 dummy to put the thumb safety in the locked position.
+For those of you in need of a bluegun, but dissuaded to make the purchase because the Bluegun thumb safety is disengaged (in the “fire” position, like this dummy was when I received it – the safety was off, with the hammer down…), here is a couple photos of my recent attempt to modify my Sig P938 dummy to put the thumb safety in the locked (“safe”) position.
 Unfortunately, I didn’t think to snap a pic before I made the mod, nor did I snap any pics during the process.

 If you’d like to attempt this on your own bluegun thumb safety, you’ll need a couple tools: